-- The fissure containment structures and drilling pads act as effective barriers to potential contact with surface water. - Culverts have been installed to re-direct water. - If water is encountered, it will be tested and hauled away for disposal or pumped into the borrow pit adjacent to the 9-21 water body. - No activity related to surface water management or monitoring occurred during the reporting period.
+- The fissure containment structures and drilling pads act as effective barriers to potential contact with surface water. - Culverts have been installed to re-direct water.

+• If surface water accumulates, it is tested and hauled away for disposal or pumped into the surrounding area.